 The Role of Healthcare Professionals

-Parents should always consult a healthcare professional when deciding on milk formula or alternatives for their baby.
-Every child is different, and advice may vary depending on a baby’s tolerance for food proteins, history of allergic reactions, or nutritional needs.
+Parents should always consult a healthcare professional when deciding on milk formula or alternatives for their little one's.
+Every child is different, and advice may vary depending on a little one's tolerance for food proteins, history of allergic reactions, or nutritional needs.

 The Importance of Clear Labelling and Claims